willconant/neatjs/README.md

 		// otherwise, err will be null, and json will contain the result of JSON.parse }

-See below for more info on JSMint's built-in functions.
+See below for more info on NeatJS's built-in functions.

 ### Variable Name Checking ###

-In JSMint, all variables and functions must be declared.
+In NeatJS, all variables and functions must be declared.
 This can be done in the following ways:

 - with the `var` keyword
 - with a function declaration
 - with the `#declare` pragma
 - with the `#include` pragma

-The `var` keyword and function declarations work just as expected, but JSMint is strict about where they can occur.
+The `var` keyword and function declarations work just as expected, but NeatJS is strict about where they can occur.
 Both may only occur at the top level of the program or at the top level of a function.
 You cannot declare a variable or function within a loop or branch.

 The `#declare` pragma can be used at the top level of your program to specify global variables you intend to use: